 Number of units: 11

-Gross Floor Area (m2): 870
+Gross floor area (m2): 870

-Estimated greenhouse gas emissions reduction: 80%
+Estimated GHG emissions reduction: 80%

-Estimated total energy use intensity reduction: 57%
+Estimated energy use intensity reduction: 57%

 Total DRC incentive: $151,750